NP95/cc/README.md

   bottlenecks.
 The number of commands which may be inflight from a CPU may affect performance if too small, whereas it may have a negative power and area cost if too large.
-Similarly, an inefficient directory cache layout may necessitate cause unnecessary snoops, or it may cause useful state to be evicted from caches because of recalls.
+Similarly, an inefficient directory cache layout may necessitate redundant snoops, or useful state may be evicted from caches because of line recall operations.

 The availability of a software-based performance and verification model allows for each of these characteristics to be evaluated in the